Published: 10th June 2024

 You’ll need to apply to a court for permission to take a child abroad if you haven’t got permission from the other people with parental responsibility.
 This is called a ‘temporary leave to remove,’ which is a type of Specific Issue order.
 The court will review the application and a hearing will be listed to deal with it.
 You must give details of the trip, e.g. the date of departure, when and how you’re returning, and contact details of people with parental responsibility staying in the UK.
 You and your ex will attend the hearing and at the end, the court will determine whether or not you can take your children away.
 If it agrees, you will get a court order confirming that.
 Your ex cannot prevent you from going if you have a court order and cannot accuse you of child abduction at a later date.

 It is important to note that the court might not consider the actual dates of your holiday and will not necessarily consider your application urgent.
-The courts are very busy at the moment and so it can take a little while for a hearing date to be booked in.
-For this reason, if you want to go away this summer it’s best to try and agree with your ex soon and then if that doesn’t work, you can make an application to the court to ensure you get a get a hearing date as soon as possible.
+The courts are very busy at the moment so it can take a little while for a hearing date to be booked in.
+For this reason, if you want to go away, it’s best to try and agree with your ex soon and then if that doesn’t work, you can apply to the court to ensure you get a hearing date as soon as possible.

-It is important that despite separating, you and your ex are able to move forward and that your children still get to spend quality, fun time with you.
-The summer holidays are the perfect chance for that and so if you need any help our team are on hand to help.
+It is important that despite separating, you and your ex can move forward and that your children still get to spend quality, fun time with you.
+Holidays are the perfect chance for that, so if you need any help, our team is on hand.

 Helen and Emily specialise in family law, offering sensitive guidance through complex relationship breakdowns.
 Helen, with over twenty years of experience, excels in cases involving substantial wealth, family businesses, trusts, and farms, and advises on complex children cases, including international relocation.
 Emily, set to qualify as a family solicitor in August, handles pre and post-nuptial agreements, high net worth disputes and child arrangements.